-(1) The Court shall deal with litigation in ways which are proportionate to its importance and complexity.

-(2) The Court shall ensure that the rules, procedures and remedies are used in a fair and equitable way and in particular do not distort competition.
+- (1) The Court shall deal with litigation in ways which are proportionate to its importance and complexity. - (2) The Court shall ensure that the rules, procedures and remedies provided for in this Agreement and in the Statute are used in a fair and equitable manner and shall not distort competition.

-Article 24 Case management
+Case management

-The Court shall actively manage the cases before it in accordance with the Rules of Procedure.
+The Court shall actively manage the cases before it in accordance with the Rules of Procedure without impairing the freedom of the parties to determine the subject-matter and the supporting evidence of their case.

-Article 25 Electronic procedures
+Electronic procedures